yanassss/smartwatch/README.md

-# smartwatch
+# Smart Watch
-Arduino Smart Watch
+Arduino Smart Watch that predicts the wearer's mood based on his or her body temperature and heart rate